-At TG Therapeutics, we have a bold approach to develop novel, non-chemotherapy medicines for patients with B-cell malignancies and autoimmune diseases.
+At TG Therapeutics, we have a bold approach to develop novel, non-chemotherapy medicines for patients with B-cell diseases, specifically autoimmune diseases.

 Our process can be divided into 3 distinct steps: 1) Strategically identify genes and pathways known to drive the abnormal behavior of B-cells; 2) Acquire and optimize compounds with “best-in-class” potential; and 3) Develop complementary and synergistic drug and drug combinations.